ogiovanniruiz/ampDocs/docs/Targeting/lock-precincts-and-blockgroups.md

 Here are some things to know before you begin this process.

-* Locking a precinct or blockgroup requires you to first have the precinct or blockgroup [registered][1]
+* Locking a precinct or blockgroup requires you to first have the precinct or blockgroup [registered][1].

+* In this example we'll use only precincts.

 [1]: /Targeting/register-precincts-and-blockgroups

+## Lock Precincts And Blockgroups (precinct example below)

-1. First you want to click on the <span style="color:red">red</span> registered precinct or blockgroup (In this example we'll use only precincts)
+1. First you want to click on the <span style="color:red">red</span> registered precinct.
 <br><br>
 ![](../../images/targeting-lock-step1.jpg)